 More and More Healthcare Professionals Are Sending Text Messages

 Healthcare professionals aren’t the only ones wising up.
 A new study by FICO shows that 80% of patients want the option of using their smartphone to interact with health care providers.
-Stuart Wells, FICO’s chief product and technology officer, explains that individuals are becoming ” more and more sophisticated about using information technology to make health-related decisions.”
+Stuart Wells, FICO’s chief product and technology officer, explains that individuals are becoming “more and more sophisticated about using information technology to make health-related decisions.”

 Text messaging can also be incorporated into every stage of the patient recovery process.
 Did a patient accidentally miss a dose?
 He or she can immediately connect with a healthcare professional via a one-on-one text messaging chat.
 Do your patients often forget to refill their medication?
 Sending prescription refill reminders can help ensure that they will never run out.
 Does your practice have high patient no-show rates?
-A text message can decrease the rate of missed appointments by over 30 percent!
+Text message reminders can decrease the rate of missed appointments by over 30 percent!

-Utilizing a mobile strategy to curb medication non-adherence not just a trend.
+Utilizing a mobile strategy to curb medication non-adherence is not just a trend.
 It is a crucial element to strengthening the efficiency of the healthcare industry as whole while helping patients live happier, healthier, and more carefree lives.
 By using simple text message reminders to increase medication adherence, healthcare providers can save on outpatient care and reduce the rate of patient readmissions.

 If you’d like to learn more about how text messages can treat medication non-adherence, or like to start your own mobile campaign, please contact us at email@example.com.